dmichulke/cv/README.md

 *A light-weight and fast cryptocurrency portfolio tracking site with no cookies, little JS, ...*

 - Develop front-end and back-end in Clojurescript and Clojure
-- retrieve data from coinmarketcap.com
+- Retrieve data from coinmarketcap.com
 - Deploy on Google Compute Platform